Meraj Of Prophet Muhammad

 Prophet Muhammad was at all times besides His wife when He experienced this mystical journey (Meraj) to heaven.
 Kash made about 1300 such journeys to heaven.
 Prophet Muhammad made the journey within.
 Kash also made these journeys within.
 Both reached the mystical heaven within, the Sahasrara or Kingdom of God.

 However, in no way is Kash compared or elevated to Prophet Muhammad.
 Far from it.
-But there is a reason he met Prophet Muhammad, a reason absolutely necessary to confirm what the Qur'an reveals about His Ruh (Spirit) and the announcement of Al-Qiyamah.
+But there is a reason he met Prophet Muhammad, a reason absolutely necessary to confirm what the Qur'n reveals about His Ruh (Spirit) and the announcement of Al-Qiyamah.
 These exacting pre-ordained conditions beyond human manipulation form the phalanx of Sure Signs that commences Al-Qiyamah.

 WA-LAA UQSIM BI-AN-NAFSAL-LAWWAAMAH